-# Download and build macOS Installers
+# Creating macOS Installers

-First we'll want to select the "Create macOS Installer" button.
-This will present you with 2 options:
+First, we'll want to select the "Create macOS Installer" button.
+This will present you with 2 options.

 ---|---|---|